jackyzha0/jackyzha0.github.io/content/thoughts/Tools for Conviviality.md

 - book
 ---

-Ivan Illich on the proper use of technology to reclaim agency and practical knowledge for the average citizen.
+Ivan Illich on the proper use of technology to reclaim [[thoughts/agency]] and practical knowledge for the average citizen.

 ---